feedbackward/offgen/README.md

 We use just a few standard libraries, very easy to prepare.
 For completeness, here we give a typical flow for setting things up.

-Assuming that the user has cloned this reposiory and thus has the `offgen` directory somewhere on disk, let's set up a virtual environment within our project.
+Assuming that the user has cloned this repository and thus has the `offgen` directory somewhere on disk, let's set up a virtual environment within our project.

 ```
 cd [path]/offgen